Transverse-momentum-dependent factorization at next-to-leading power: TMD Factorization for Drell-Yan

 while the expression for $\mathcal{C}^{\rm DY}_{\rm{dyn}\, 2}$ is the same except that the function $B$ will contain dependence on $x_2$ and $x_g$ while $A$ will depend only on $x_1$.

 If we were to instead formulate the cross section using the basis of kinematic and dynamic sub-leading operators through the equations of motion, we find

-where we have chosen to focus on the unpolarized distributions and will leave the polarized distributions to a later study.
 While the expressions for $F^3_{\rm DY}$ can in principle be simplified, beyond tree level, we will demonstrate that the hard and soft contributions associated with these terms can in principle be different and thus these expressions cannot be further simplified.
 At tree level, we can perform the integration in $x_g$ using Eq.~\eqref{eq:PhiFint} to write this structure function as

 We find that this expression is consistent with Eq.~(42) of Ref.~\cite{Lu:2011th}.